anyoptimization/pymoo/docs/source/installation.md

     pip install -U pymoo[full]
 ```

-**Visualization**: Includes matplotlib for creating plots, animations, and interactive visualizations of optimization results.
+**Visualization**: matplotlib (static plots) ships with core pymoo; this extra adds `pyrecorder` for animations, video export, and interactive/live visualizations of optimization runs.

 **Parallelization**: Includes joblib, dask, and ray for distributed and parallel evaluation of objective functions across multiple cores or machines.